1) Go for simple construction

-Inserting zips and getting to grips with the buttonhole function on your sewing machine can be a little daunting to new stitchers.
+Inserting zips or getting to grips with the buttonhole function on your sewing machine can be a little daunting to new stitchers.
 If you don’t feel ready to sew zips and buttonholes just yet, don’t!
 Choose a project without fastenings for now, such as the easy-peasy Miette wraparound skirt which closes with waist ties, or the super simple Dominique skirt which has a modern-casual elasticated waistline.
 You might want to avoid set-in sleeves too - the kind that you insert into the armhole as a tube - until you're more confident with your sewing.
-Francoise is a great beginner project as it has kimono sleeves, which are cut and sewn in one with the bodice.
+The Bettine dress is a great beginner project as it has kimono sleeves, which are cut and sewn in one with the bodice.
 It has no zips, buttonholes or darts either - just throw it over your head and go!

 4) Pick something that’s easy to fit

 One of the best things about making your own clothes is that you can tailor them to fit you.
 However, since we’re all different shapes, getting a fitted bodice or trousers to mould perfectly around your lady curves can sometimes take a bit of work.
 So let’s save that fun for later!
 Choose a simpler shape, such as the A-line Delphine skirt pattern in Love at First Stitch, or the Miette skirt which you can adjust the fit of with the waist ties.
 The Margot pyjamas are also easy to fit as they have a baggy, forgiving shape and close with an adjustable drawstring.
 The Bettine dress is great too, as it has a blousy bodice that doesn't need a lot of fitting, and the elasticated waistband does the job for you of cinching it in.
 Once you're ready to move on to sewing knit fabric, the Coco top or dress is a good option as it's got a relaxed fit, as well as a small number of pieces and simple construction method.